How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Research Methodology

 \subsubsection{Survey Structure}

-Our survey comprised four sections; \textit{Demographics} to capture details such as participants' role, years of experience and educational background, \textit{Personality Test} to meausure the Big Five personality traits using the IPIP-NEO 50 scale, \textit{Baddeley’s Grammatical Reasoning Test (GRT)} to assess cognitive capabilities and \textit{Coding and Logical-Reasoning Questions} to use in evaluating applied reasoning in the SE context.
+Our survey comprised four sections; \textit{Demographics} to capture details such as participants' role, years of experience and educational background, \textit{Personality Test} to measure the \emph{Big Five} personality traits using the \emph{IPIP-NEO 50} scale, \emph{Baddeley's Grammatical Reasoning Test (GRT)} to assess cognitive capabilities and \emph{coding and logical-reasoning questions} to use in evaluating applied reasoning in an SE context.
 The survey was implemented and administered via Qualtrics, with all questions presented in a fixed sequence.
 Built-in timing controls ensured the grammatical reasoning section was limited to three minutes.